-Residential demand for natural gas is not significantly affected by economic cycles since it is a basic consumption good.
+Residential demand for natural gas is not significantly affected by economic cycles since it is a basic consumption good, although deep crises of economic activity, could affect it.
+Demand for commercial and industrial segments is most significantly impacted by economic cycles.

 Regarding the risk of product supply for the operations that the Company owns in the north and south of Chile, both are covered with long-term agreements with different suppliers.